 It is an isolated mountain lake with a long, bumpy logging road as the only way to access it.

-While there are several forest service camp sites at Johnson Lake available on a first-come, first-served basis, it has become very busy and popular so we no longer recommend it as a day trip from Sun Peaks.
+While there are several forest service camp sites at Johnson Lake available on a first-come, first-served basis, it has become very busy, over-crowded and popular so we no longer recommend it as a day trip from Sun Peaks.

 While there is a very small gravel area and a few picnic tables near the boat launch for Heffley lake, and the water is clean and refreshing for a swim, it really is best to head down to Riverside Park in Kamloops if you’re looking for a nice family spot to relax, picnic and swim.